raspberrypilearning/Year8-RelevanceTraining-Part2-GBICi4/en/step_1.md

 You will implement the Relevance intervention within these fully-resourced sessions prepared for the trial period.

-Click the green button (below right) for the next step in this session.
+Click the green button (below right) for the next step in Part 2.

 You can go back to the [list of contents for this part (Part 2) here](https://projects.raspberrypi.org/en/projects/Year8-RelevanceTraining-Part2-GBICi4).
 You can access the [menu for Parts 1, 2, and 3 here](https://projects.raspberrypi.org/en/pathways/year8-relevancetraining-gbici4).